atlassian/react-beautiful-dnd/docs/guides/screen-reader.md

 - What position the item is in
 - How to move the item around

 Notice that we don't tell them that they are in position `1 of x`.
 This is because we don't have access to the size of the list in the current api.
-It is like this for now to keep the api light and future proof as we move towards virtual lists.
+This is especially true for [virtual lists](/docs/patterns/virtual-lists.md) where only a portion of the list is rendered at any one time.
 Feel free to add the the `1 of x` in your own messaging, and what list the item is in.

 **Message with more info**: "You have lifted an item in position `${startPosition}` of `${listLength}` in the `${listName}` list.
 Use the arrow keys to move, space bar to drop, and escape to cancel."